-I am a freelance editor who works specifically with short story manuscripts (1000-7500 words), short fiction collections, and anthologies.
-Oops, I mean I work with authors who write such things, to prepare their work for submission and publication.
+I am a freelance editor who works specifically with short story manuscripts (1000-10 000 words), other short fiction (<1000 words), collections, and anthologies.
+Oops, I mean I work with authors who write such things, to prepare their work for submission, query, and self-publication.

-My other interests are things conducive to the simultaneous contemplation of short stories: walking, birding, building Lego and having one-sided conversations with friends.
+I deeply enjoy things conducive to the simultaneous contemplation of short stories: communing with nature, birding, building Lego, knitting, and having one-sided conversations with friends.
 I also spend a significant amount of time analyzing the literary value of Star Trek re-runs.

 My practice is inclusive of all brains and bodies.
 I am autistic and physically disabled, so I am comfortable inventing ways around self-care needs.
 I am a member of the Editors Association of Canada.
 I hold a Certificate in Editing from Simon Fraser University and a Bachelor of Arts in French literature from the University of British Columbia.